ProfessorManhattan/codeclimate-flake8/README.md

 docker run -it -v ${PWD}:/work -w /work --rm megabytelabs/flake8:latest --help
 ```

-This allows you to run Ansible Lint without installing it locally.
+This allows you to run Flake8 without installing it locally.
 It also removes the image from your system when you are done.
 This could be good for security since the application is within a container and also keeps your file system clean.

-You can also add a bash alias to your `~/.bashrc` file so that you can run the Ansible Lint command at any time.
+You can also add a bash alias to your `~/.bashrc` file so that you can run the Flake8 command at any time.
 To do this, add the following snippet to your `~/.profile` file (or equivalent):

 ```shell
 flake8() {